-The federal Centers for Medicare and Medicaid Services administers Medicaid nationwide, providing funding, approving state plans, and ensuring compliance with federal regulations.
+The federal Centers for Medicare and Medicaid Services administers Medicaid nationwide, provides funding, approves state plans, and ensures compliance with federal regulations.
 In Minnesota, the Department of Human Services (DHS) oversees the MA program, including the waivers and the distribution of funding to counties.
 The lead agencies (counties, tribes, and health plans) administer the MA program locally, including the waiver programs, and develop individualized service plans with recipients.